Mary Esther Harding: Jungian Community

-M. Esther Harding became influential in the New York City Jungian Analytical psychology community.
+Mary Esther Harding became influential in the New York City Jungian analytical psychology community.
 She was a prodigious writer and a frequent lecturer in the United States and Canada.
-Her first book on analytical psychology, entitled The Way of All Women, was an instant-best seller and has been translated into many languages and introduced many people to Jung's psychology.
-Harding wrote many other well-known books, including: Psychic Energy, Women's Mysteries, The Parental Image, and The I and not I, along with numerous papers on a variety of subjects from depression to religion.
+Her first book on analytical psychology, entitled The Way of All Women, became a best seller and has been translated into several languages, helping to introduxw readers to Jungian thought.
+Harding wrote several other books, including: Psychic Energy, Women's Mysteries, The Parental Image, and The I and not I, along with numerous papers on a variety of subjects from depression to religion.

 Harding helped to found many Jungian organizations, such as the Analytical Psychology Club of New York in 1936, the Medical Society for Analytical Psychology - Eastern Division in 1946, and the C.G.
 Jung Foundation for Analytical Psychology in 1963.

 Death

-She died in her sleep on 4 May 1971 in a London airport hotel, on her way back to New York from Greece via her sister's house in Shrewsbury.
-She was survived by her elder sister, Olive Elwin née Harding, who had studied mathematics at Cambridge University in the 1900s and was married to a grandson of William Stephen Jacob.
+Harding died in her sleep on 4 May 1971 in a London airport hotel, on her way back to New York from Greece via her sister's house in Shrewsbury.
+She was survived by her elder sister, Olive Elwin née Harding, who studied mathematics at Cambridge University in the 1900s and was married to a grandson of William Stephen Jacob.